If you make my mini pumpkins and have extra bundt cake and cream cheese frosting left over, you can make these DELICIOUS pumpkin cake pops!

 - Mix dry ingredients into the sugar/egg mixture in three batches alternating with the pumpkin puree.
 Mix until just combined.

-- Spoon or pipe your batter into the pans, filling 2/3 the way up.
+Transfer the batter into the pan, filling 2/3 the way up.

 - Beat the cream cheese in a bowl until it is smooth.
 Add in vanilla and powdered sugar and mix until ingredients are well-incorporated and desired consistency is reached.